xspec/xspec-maven-plugin-1/README.md

 A very simple plugin for Maven that will execute your XSpec tests as part of the *test* phase of your Maven build, reports are generated and if any tests fail the build will be failed.
 The XSpec Maven plugin is licensed under the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
 The plugin bundles aspects of the XSpec processor implementaion (written in XSLT) from https://github.com/xspec/xspec which is released under the [MIT license](http://opensource.org/licenses/MIT).

-***Note*** at present only XSpec tests written in XSLT are supported.
-It should not be too difficult to add support for XQuery as well for a future release.
+***Note*** that tests for XQuery are not supported yet.
+It should not be too difficult to add support for XQuery as well for a future release, but there is no implementation today.

 By default the plugin expects to find your tests in `src/test/xspec` and both XML and HTML reports will be generated into `target/xspec-reports`.
 In addition the XSLT compiled version of your XSpecs will be placed in `target/xspec-reports/xslt` for reference if you need to debug your tests.
+No file is created is source directory.

 ### Goals